APL staff member reviews research on a monitor

 To be considered for the program, applicants must meet the following requirements.

-• A Ph.D. in a relevant subject awarded within the last three years (or earlier if a leave of absence has been taken)
+• A Ph.D. in a relevant subject awarded within the last three years (adjusted to account for any leaves of absence taken)

 • Demonstrated ability to do independent research (must have work published or submitted for publication prior to the expected start date)